The Best San Juan Mountains Elopement Guide (Updated for 2025)

 Pro tip: the Million Dollar Highway (between Silverton and Ouray) is one of the most scenic drives in the country—but it’s also winding and narrow in sections, so take it slow and enjoy the views!

 Whether you’re looking for luxury resorts, rustic cabins, Airbnbs, or mountain lodges, you’ll find beautiful places to stay in every town.
-I always help my couples pick the perfect home base for their elopement timeline—something that fits the vibe and keeps logistics smooth.
+I always help my couples pick the perfect home base for their San Juan Mountains elopement—something that fits the vibe and keeps logistics smooth.

 Want mountain seclusion?
 Choose a remote Airbnb or off-grid cabin.
 Prefer to walk to dinner after your ceremony?
 Stay near Telluride or Ouray’s historic downtowns.